Sub-Harmonic Control of a Fluxonium Qubit via a Purcell-Protected Flux Line: Experimental Setup

 The sample is mounted at the mixing chamber stage of a dilution refrigerator (\textit{Bluefors} XLD1000sl).
 Fig.~\ref{fig:setup_full} displays the full electronic setup up to the room temperature control.
 We employ two devices for qubit control.
 A \textit{Zurich Instruments} quantum controller (SHFQC) is used for driving the qubit at microwave frequencies and readout of the qubit state, while a single channel of a \textit{Zurich Instruments} arbitrary waveform generator (HDAWG) is utilized for DC-flux biasing and AC-flux control.
 50~dB of attenuation combined with a 2~GHz low pass filter (\textit{KL} 6L250-2000) ensure a low noise MW-control control line.
 The SHFQC generates and digitizes the readout signal.
 With a HEMT (\textit{LNF}-LNC4\_8C) and a room temperature amplifier (\textit{Qotana} DBLNA104000800F) we achieve a state assignment fidelity of $F_{\mathrm{readout}}\approx94\,\%$.
 We use a high-pass filter (\textit{Minicircuits} VHF-5050+) at the input and output ports of the readout line in combination with two dual-junction isolators (\textit{LNF}-ISISC4\_12A) at the output to protect the qubits from unwanted noise photons in resonators.
 Flux control is achieved with a single line that is attenuted by 20~dB at the 3~K stage.
 Through a switch (\textit{Radiall} R573423600) we test different filter configurations at the 7~mK plate.
 The chip is packaged and mounted inside two cryoperm shields.

 To estimate the losses of the flux line we characterize the 3\,m room temperature coaxial cable using a vector network analyzer (VNA), resulting in 2.5\,dB of attenuation at 1\,GHz.
 Inside the cryostat we assume a total length of 1.05\,m with attenuation of around 3\,dB at 1\,GHz extracted from the specification sheet of Bluefors~\cite{krinnerEngineeringCryogenicSetups2019}.
-This results in a total power loss of around $-5.7$\,dB at $1$\,GHz, which equals a loss of $-2.85$ in amplitude units.
+This results in a total power loss of around $-5.7$\,dB at $1$\,GHz, which agrees well with the value of -6.0(1)\,dB predicted from the skin-effect described in Section~\ref{parametic_chapter}.